 Students participate in an SEL activity each morning at the start of the school day from 8:45-9:00 A.M.
 This is a way to address some of the concerns a student may have, or this is a way for teachers to introduce skills such as conflict resolution, problem-solving, and collaboration.
 Below is a graphic of what the competencies include for SEL.

 Ms. Baker, MTSS Coordinator (Multi-Tiered System of Support)

 Students in grades K-5 were screened in August.
 Over 600 students needed an additional screening due to them falling below the 25th percentile for learning in Language Arts.
-Ms. Baker will be helping students improve their academic performance, by frequently monitoring their progress and using data-based decisions as she provides more individualized instruction for each student.

 The turnout for our Saturday School Program was low for our students to receive academic support.
 Now that parent-teacher conferences are over, information about the upcoming after school intervention program, with transportation, will be shared in the upcoming weeks.